Indiana's Income Withholding Law

 How is the obligation to withhold income initiated?

-The employer will receive a written income withholding order from a court or a Title IV-D child support agency.
+The employer will receive a written income withholding order from a court or a child support office.

 What information is on the income withholding order (IWO)?